 As a director, Scott has worked on a diverse range of shows, including William Shatner’s one-man show, Shatner’s World: We Just Live in It on Broadway; Light Falls at the World Science Festival, starring the theoretical physicist Brian Greene; and several concerts at New York’s prestigious Lyrics & Lyricists series at the 92Y.
 He has traveled to six continents to stage productions of the hit musical, Chicago, in a dozen different languages.

 Beyond theatre, he is a successful director of grand spectacles and concerts.
-His acclaimed arena spectacular, Walking with Dinosaurs, has been seen around the world and had record-breaking runs at both New York’s Madison Square Garden and London’s O2 Arena.
-In Las Vegas, he directed Bette Midler’s The Showgirl Must Go On at Caesars Palace, Véronic – Voices at Bally’s Casino and EFX! starring Michael Crawford at the MGM Grand, and he was part of the original team that created Siegfried & Roy at the Mirage Hotel.
+His acclaimed arena spectacular, Walking with Dinosaurs, had record-breaking runs at Madison Square Garden and London’s O2 Arena and raised the bar on arena entertainment.
+Other mega-scale shows include Apollo 11, the story of the first moon landing; Dinosaurs in the Wild; an equestrian extravaganza, Apassionata; George Lucas Super Live Adventure, a multi-media, theatrical experience that toured Japan.
+In Las Vegas, he directed Bette Midler’s The Showgirl Must Go On at Caesars Palace, EFX! starring Michael Crawford at the MGM Grand, and Véronic – Voices at Bally’s, and was part of the original team that created Siegfried & Roy at the Mirage Hotel.

 He has done extensive work as a show doctor and has been a directing consultant for Cirque du Soleil.
 His latest directing project, Here, a VR short film based on the graphic novel by Richard McGuire, debuted at the 77th Venice International Film Festival.